-Traditional WUE efforts characteristically offer programs to all customers without regard to their efficiency level.
-Often times these program respondents are more sophisticated and aware of efficiency methods and measures - and are actually some of the most efficient users in the system.
+Traditional Water Use Efficiency (WUE) efforts characteristically offer programs to all customers without regard to their efficiency level.
+Often these program respondents are more sophisticated and aware of efficiency methods and measures - and are actually some of the most efficient users in the system.

-The actual target should be, not "general responders", but instead, the inefficient water user.
-To hit this target customer, the more sophisticated and effective strategies employ the rigorous use of data and analytics from GIS mapping, satellite imaging and disciplined water budget protocols, along with diligent measurement to ensure results.
+The actual target should not be the "general responders", but instead, the inefficient water users.
+To hit these target customers, the more sophisticated and effective strategies employ the rigorous use of data and analytics from GIS mapping, satellite imaging and disciplined water budget protocols, along with diligent measurement to ensure results.
 The results are broader and longer lasting across all market segments.